HOW TO SPEND TWO WEEKS IN SWITZERLAND

 If you’re up for some adventure, you can start your day in Interlaken with paragliding, followed by a visit to Harder Kulm Mountain, accessible by funicular or hiking.

-After your paragliding adventure, you can take the funicular up to Harder Kulm Mountain, a peak that offers breathtaking views of the Jungfrau region and the surrounding mountains.
+After your paragliding adventure, take the funicular up to Harder Kulm Mountain, a peak that offers breathtaking views of the Jungfrau region and the surrounding mountains.
 The funicular ride is itself an attraction, offering stunning views of the valley and the mountains.

 A must-visit attraction for many Switzerland visitors is the Jungfraujoch, also known as the “Top of Europe.”
 The Jungfraujoch is accessible by a scenic train/funicular and cable car ride from Interlaken, and it offers stunning views of the surrounding mountains and glaciers.